eduvpn/documentation/LOCAL_DNS.md

+# Local DNS

+New VPN server installations, performed using `deploy_${DIST}.sh`, will use the DNS servers used by the server itself (as configured in `/etc/resolv.conf`) for the VPN clients as well.
+If no usable address is available, the DNS service offered by [Quad9](https://quad9.net/) is used.

-It is possible, and most likely a good idea to run a local recursive DNS server on your VPN server.
-Especially for simple deploys where you have only one VPN server.
+It is possible to run your own local DNS resolver for the VPN clients.
+This has a number of benefits:

-**NOTE**: in the future this _may_ become the default on new deployments!

-The benefit is that you don't have to use any of the public DNS servers like for example the ones offered by Google, Quad9 or Cloudflare.
+- Ability to apply filters to e.g. block known malware domains;
+- No upstream DNS available from your ISP;
+- The upstream DNS is unreliable, sells your query data or is slow;
+- You do not want to use the "public DNS" services as offered by Quad9, Cloudflare or Google.

-**NOTE**: if your organization already has (trusted) DNS servers, there is no need to use a local DNS server, you can configure the existing DNS servers using the `dns` setting in `/etc/vpn-server-api/default/config.php`.
+**NOTE**: if your organization has a (trusted) DNS service you SHOULD probably use those!
+See [PROFILE_CONFIG](PROFILE_CONFIG.md), look for the `dns` option.

+# Configuration

 Setting a local recursive DNS server takes a few steps: